f4z3r/f4z3r.github.io/content/beyond-the-pod-webassembly-and-wasmcloud-next-platform-evolution.md

 Essentially, every component exposing a function becomes a subscriber to a queue for this function on NATS.
-Other components can then call this function via wRPC (gRPC for WebAssembly) by publishing a call to the queue.
-However, as a user of wasmCloud, you do not need to worry about this.
+Other components can then call this function via wRPC (gRPC for WebAssembly) by publishing a call to some subject.
+This is quite different from Kubernetes networking, where calls need to know the location of the callee in the network.
+Using a subject-based addressing model simplifies deployment and improves scaling and resilience.

+As a user of wasmCloud, you do not need to worry about this though.
 How function calls are preformed under the hood is abstracted away from the user.

+This distributed networking aspect is one of the superpowers of wasmCloud, as one does not need to worry about how to address a component on the platform.
+However, it can also introduce strange behaviour in some cases.
+For instance, on Kubernetes, it's common sense that a HTTP call to a different pod running on the cluster can fail.
+On wasmCloud however, if the interface we are calling from a different component returns some type, we use the component like a raw function call in our components code.
+What if that call fails, not because of the called component but due to a networking issue?
+In the current implementation of wasmCloud this will lead to a panic in the caller.
+As this is typically not the desired outcome, efforts are underway to design an adapted way how the interfaces need to be designed to handle failures in the transport layer.
+On top of that, function calls might change such that might avoid using NATS as a transport layer if the component being called in on the same host and the caller.

 ## Capabilities